 Remediate

-Remediation tries to resolve vulnerabilities and to mitigate risks within the organization.
-This stage includes prioritizing risks and vulnerabilities, defining the patching process for software and operating systems (OS), modifying unsafe practices, deploying access control measures, and verifying the effectiveness of mitigation activities.
+Remediation tries to resolve vulnerabilities and mitigate risks within the organization.
+This stage includes prioritizing risks and vulnerabilities, defining the patching process for software and Operating Systems (OS), modifying unsafe practices, deploying access control measures, and verifying the effectiveness of mitigation activities.

 Report

 The reporting component consists of the annual SAQ and audit based on the merchant’s volume of transactions.
-Merchants that process more than 1 million transactions per year must also submit a report on compliance (RoC) to the banks that process their payments.
+Merchants that process more than 1 million transactions annually must also submit a Report on Compliance (ROC) to the banks that process their payments.
 Finally, all PCI-compliant businesses must complete the Attestation of Compliance.

 ZenGRC Can Help With Your PCI DSS Compliance